alta3/til/python/aiohttp/encoded-urls.md

 > It's inconsistent with [python] requests and curl and is a bit astonishing once you finally work out why your requests aren't working properly.

+Long story short, aiohttp will (IMO paternilistically) perform url escapes and encoding unless explicitly told not to.
-Here's the documentation and the solution:
+Here's the documentation and the solution if you find yourself scratching your head why your url parameters aren't making it to the server correctly:

 > *aiohttp* internally performs URL canonicalization before sending request.
 >